 Then, one day (one happy day) a few months ago, Scott and I stopped by Zoe's while running errands.
 As we were enjoying our lunch, I happened to notice one of the staff members refilling the salad dressing bottles at the counter right near our table.
 Well, actually she wasn't re-filling them, she was actually making the dressing as she replenished each bottle.

 You can imagine I was like a hunting dog (squirrel!) on a scent.
 I watched her intently - and discovered what the problem was with the "copycat" version as well as my own renditions.
 It was the ratio of oil to vinegar that was way off.
 The copycat version is a 1:1 ration and I was doing a 2:1 or a 3:1 ratio.
 After watching her, I realized Zoe's dressing actually closer to a 4:1 ratio.
 I was also able to observe the type of oil that was used - it was a canola/olive oil blend.
 The label on the bottle read "75% canola oil, 25% extra virgin olive oil".
 The only other ingredient was a spice/herb blend.
 Are you proud of me for being such a super sleuth?

-Every time I serve a salad with this Zoe’s Copycat Dressing, there are lots of compliments and statements like, “This is the best salad” or “I love this salad”.
-You’ll be sure to see it again in the near future, as I’m working on a fresh new summer salad.
+Every time I serve a salad with this dressing, there are lots of compliments and statements like, "This is the best salad" or "I love this salad".
+You'll be sure to see it again in the near future, as I'm working on a fresh new summer salad.

-- ½ teaspoon powdered garlic (available at just about any grocery store in the spice section)
+- ½ teaspoon garlic powder available at just about any grocery store in the spice section

 - 1 teaspoon dried oregano